Kyagara/CoopTweaks/README.md

 # CoopTweaks

 Sync advancements, chat relay for Discord and more.
-Check [here](https://github.com/Kyagara/CoopTweaks/actions) for the latest version.
+Check [here](https://github.com/Kyagara/CoopTweaks/actions) for the latest builds.

 ## About